junxit/us-congress-bills-113/metadata.md

 - 2014-07-31 — Placed on the Union Calendar, Calendar No. 422.
 - 2014-07-31 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-568.
 - 2014-07-31 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-568.
+- 2014-09-08 — Mr. Shuster asked unanimous consent that the Committee on Transportation and Infrastructure be authorized to file a supplemental report on the bill, H.R.
+5078.
+Agreed to without objection.
+- 2014-09-08 — Rules Committee Resolution H. Res.
+715 Reported to House.
+Resolution provides for one hour of debate on H.R.
+5078 and specified amendments are in order.
+A motion to recommit with or without instructions is also in order.
+Resolution provides for one hour of debate on H. Res.
+644 and allows a motion to recommit, with or without instructions.
+- 2014-09-08 — Supplemental report filed by the Committee on Transportation, H. Rept.
+113-568, Part II.
+- 2014-09-08 — Supplemental report filed by the Committee on Transportation, H. Rept.
+113-568, Part II.
+- 2014-09-09 — Amendment (A001) offered by Mr. Bishop (NY). (consideration: CR H7322-7323, H7335-7336; text: CR H7322)
+- 2014-09-09 — Amendment (A002) offered by Mr. Bishop (NY). (consideration: CR H7323-7324, H7336-7337; text: CR H7324)
+- 2014-09-09 — Amendment failed in Committee of the Whole
+- 2014-09-09 — Amendment failed in Committee of the Whole
+- 2014-09-09 — Committee of the Whole House on the state of the Union rises leaving H.R.
+5078 as unfinished business.
+- 2014-09-09 — Considered as unfinished business. (consideration: CR H7335-7339)
+- 2014-09-09 — Considered under the provisions of rule H. Res.
+715. (consideration: CR H7314-7325; text of measure as reported in House: CR H7321-7322)
+- 2014-09-09 — DEBATE - Pursuant to the provisions of H.Res.
+715, the Committee of the Whole proceeded with 10 minutes of debate on the Bishop (NY) amendment No. 2.
+- 2014-09-09 — DEBATE - Pursuant to the provisions of H.Res.
+715, the Committee of the Whole proceeded with 10 minutes of debate on the Bishop (NY) amendment No. 3.
+- 2014-09-09 — Floor summary: DEBATE - The House proceeded with 10 minutes of debate on the Huffman motion to recommit with instructions.
+The instructions contained in the motion seek to require the bill be reported back to the House with an amendment to add a new section at the end of the bill protecting the quality of water for public water supplies and agricultural uses and to mitigate against drought.
+- 2014-09-09 — GENERAL DEBATE - The Committee of the Whole proceeded with one hour of general debate on H.R.
+5078.
+- 2014-09-09 — House amendment not agreed to: On agreeing to the Bishop (NY) amendment (A001) Failed by recorded vote: 163 - 248 (Roll no. 486).
+- 2014-09-09 — House amendment not agreed to: On agreeing to the Bishop (NY) amendment (A002) Failed by recorded vote: 170 - 240 (Roll no. 487).
+- 2014-09-09 — House amendment offered
+- 2014-09-09 — House amendment offered
+- 2014-09-09 — House amendment offered/reported by: Amendment (A001) offered by Mr. Bishop (NY).(consideration: CR H7322-7323, H7335-7336; text: CR H7322)
+- 2014-09-09 — House amendment offered/reported by: Amendment (A002) offered by Mr. Bishop (NY).(consideration: CR H7323-7324, H7336-7337; text: CR H7324)
+- 2014-09-09 — House resolved itself into the Committee of the Whole House on the state of the Union pursuant to H. Res.
+715 and Rule XVIII.
+- 2014-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-09 — Mr. Gibbs moved that the commitee rise.
+- 2014-09-09 — Mr. Huffman moved to recommit with instructions to the Committee on Transportation. (consideration: CR H7337-7338; text: CR H7337)
+- 2014-09-09 — On agreeing to the Bishop (NY) amendment (A001) Failed by recorded vote: 163 - 248 (Roll no. 486).
+- 2014-09-09 — On agreeing to the Bishop (NY) amendment (A002) Failed by recorded vote: 170 - 240 (Roll no. 487).
+- 2014-09-09 — On motion that the commitee rise Agreed to by voice vote.
+- 2014-09-09 — On motion to recommit with instructions Failed by recorded vote: 177 - 235 (Roll no. 488).
+- 2014-09-09 — On passage Passed by the Yeas and Nays: 262 - 152 (Roll no. 489).
+- 2014-09-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Bishop (NY) amendment No. 2, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. Bishop (NY) demanded a recorded vote and the Chair postponed further proceedings on the amendment until later in the legislative day.
+- 2014-09-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on the Bishop (NY) amendment No. 3, the Chair put the question on adoption of the amendment and by voice vote, announced the noes had prevailed.
+Mr. Bishop (NY) demanded a recorded vote and the Chair postponed further proceedings on the amendment until later in the legislative day.
+- 2014-09-09 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 262 - 152 (Roll no. 489).
+- 2014-09-09 — Resolution provides for one hour of debate on H.R.
+5078 and specified amendments are in order.
+A motion to recommit with or without instructions is also in order.
+Resolution provides for one hour of debate on H. Res.
+644 and allows a motion to recommit, with or without instructions.
+- 2014-09-09 — Roll call votes on amendments in House
+- 2014-09-09 — Roll call votes on amendments in House
+- 2014-09-09 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
+- 2014-09-09 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
+5078.
+- 2014-09-09 — The Speaker designated the Honorable Ted Poe to act as Chairman of the Committee.
+- 2014-09-09 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7338)
+- 2014-09-09 — The previous question was ordered pursuant to the rule. (consideration: CR H7337)